rttss-sahil/rttss-sahil/README.md

 # Greetings !

 Step into my quantum realm of the digital cosmos, where every bit and byte exists in a superposition of states, awaiting observation!
 I'm a developer (no surprises there), who enjoys crafting code, solving puzzles, and occasionally breaking things (oops!).
-Here's a little taste of what you'll find browsing my repositories:

 ## About Me

 - 🧙‍♂️ Aspiring physicist turned tech enthusiast.
 - 💻 Constantly typing away at my keyboard, fueled by coffee and the occasional chocolate chip cookie.
-- 🎨 Turning ideas into code and bugs into features (mostly!) since 2019.
+- 🎨 Turning ideas into code and bugs into features (mostly!) since 2021.

 ## My Tech Stack